Timing Screw Fundamentals

 Shingle Infeed Design

-A matched pair of timing screws that efficiently separates rectangular or flat-sided containers.
+This design is characterized by a matched pair of timing screws that efficiently separates rectangular or flat-sided containers.
 This design easily handles large line backlog pressure and provides long timing screw life.
 Shingle infeed works effectively on all machines that are modified to accept it.
 It is most commonly used on labelers.

 Special Function Timing Screws